The following is a list of animal species reported or observed at UCCS.

 Mantidae, family mantidae: 7 species in Colorado

 Arachnida, family araneae: about 600 species in Colorado

 - common striped bark scorpion, Centruroides vittatus.
 1992 - 2013.
 Numerous ones found every year in Centennial and Dwire Hall by Michael Friloux.

 class chilopoda: about 25 species in Colorado

 house centipede, Scutigera sp.
-Numerous ones found in Centennial 1993 - 2010 by author and Michael Friloux.
+1993 - 2010.
+Numerous ones found in Centennial by Michael Friloux.

 REFERENCES: if not specified the animals were identified by the author.

 Albert, Katherine R. Student Assistant II at UCCS.
 Colorado Springs, CO.
 2013.

 Douglas R. Asylum of the Gilded Pill.
 Colorado: State historical Society of Colorado, 1983.
 Print.

 Friloux, Michael.
 Custodian Centennial Hall at UCCS.
 Colorado Springs, CO.
 1998-2013.